KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 ### Multidimensional Arrays

-With the train metaphor we learned a so-called one dimensional array, as it stores only a single row of elements.
+With the train metaphor we learned about a so-called one dimensional array, because it stores only a single row of elements.

 There can also be

-- two dimensional arrays (imagine a train with two floors of containers
+- two-dimensional arrays (imagine a train with two floors of containers
-- three dimensional arrays (Imagine a container ship that stores containers not only one behind the other and on top of each other, but also side by side)
+- three dimensional arrays (imagine a container ship that stores containers not only one behind the other and one on top of the other, but also side by side)
 - arrays with more than three dimensions (difficult to imagine, used in higher level concepts and in math)

-An examplary assignment using a 2D array would look like this:
+An example application using a 2D array would look like this:

 ```processing
 posY[1][3] = 100;